philc/book-notes/health/why we sleep - matthew walker.md

 * "From a prescription written long ago in our ancestral genetic code, the practice of natural biphasic sleep, and a healthy diet, appear to be the keys to a long-sustained life."
   * Argues that there's a measurable, decreased risk of heart disease in enclaves of Greece where siestas still happen.
-I wonder why do kids stop napping -- would they take a siesta if they had less stimulation?
+(I wonder why do kids stop napping -- would they take a siesta if they had less stimulation?)
-* (There's a lot of wishful evolutionary speculation in this chapter)
 * Argues that our intensity of sleep, i.e. the proportion of REM sleep, is what enables us to be intelligent and socially complex, when compared to other animals.
-* The power of REM sleep for our species, when it's used for emotional processing:
-  * "We humans can instantiate vast numbers of emotions in our embodied brains, and thereafter, deeply experience and even regulate those emotions.
-Moreover, we can recognize and help shape the emotions of others.
-Through both of these intra- and interpersonal processes, we can forge the types of cooperative alliances that are necessary to establish large social groups, and beyond groups, entire societies brimming with powerful structures and ideologies.
-What may at first blush have seemed like a modest asset awarded by REM sleep to a single individual is, I believe, one of the most valuable commodities ensuring the survival and dominance of our species as a collective."
 * On the value of creativity vs. the value of social complexity
   * "Creativity is an evolutionary powerful tool, yes.
 But it is largely limited to an individual.
     Unless creative, ingenious solutions can be shared between individuals through the emotionally